Engaged? Make a meeting about finances a top priority before marriage

 What's next:

 Put the meeting date on the calendar.
 Turn off phones and televisions, so there are no distractions.
 Now, here's the fun part - daydreaming together.
 You might find you both envision raising a family in the countryside is best.
-But you could also find that one of you treasures the idea of early retirement while the other wants to vacation a lot.
+But you could also find that one treasures the idea of early retirement while the other wants to vacation a lot.

 "If one person is all about saving for the future and retiring early, and the other is ‘you only live once’ and go on vacation all of the time, that can be a really different discrepancy.
-And there is going to have to be some compromise there," Reed said.
+And there is going to have to be some compromise there," Ms. Reed said.

 By the numbers:

-"I don’t think having the same amount of assets or making the same amount.
-I don’t think that makes financial compatibility.
+"I don’t think having the same amount of assets or making the same amount, I don’t think that makes financial compatibility.
 Do you have a shared vision on what you want the rest of your life to be?
 It's not just about compatibility but adaptability."

 Talk about financial roles in the marriage.
 Maybe one person focuses on the 401K while the other manages the day-to-day budget.
 Set a number like $250 that might trigger when a purchase needs to be agreed upon by both of you.
 Set up an appointment with a financial planner to guide you through the rest of your life.